mozilla/data-docs/src/cookbooks/dau.md

 # Daily and Monthly Active Users (DAU and MAU)

-For the purposes of DAU, a profile is considered active if it sends any main ping.
+For the purposes of DAU, a desktop profile is considered active if it sends any main ping.
+See the next section for analogous definitions on top of mobile products.
-* Dates are defined by `submission_date_s3` or `submission_date`.
+* Dates are defined by `submission_date`.

 **DAU** is the number of clients sending a main ping on a given day.